cyberyoung/awesome-stars/README.md

 - [each](https://github.com/ThoughtWorksInc/each) - A macro library that converts native imperative syntax to scalaz's monadic expressions
 - [shelldroid](https://github.com/wuhx/shelldroid) - Create Virtual Environment for your Android Apps
 - [Metascala](https://github.com/lihaoyi/Metascala) - A JVM written in Scala
-- [kafka-manager](https://github.com/yahoo/kafka-manager) - A tool for managing Apache Kafka.
+- [CMAK](https://github.com/yahoo/CMAK) - CMAK is a tool for managing Apache Kafka clusters

 ## Scheme